This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Tips:

-To edit or delete your comments, click More Image shown here > Edit or Delete.
+To edit or delete your comments, click Image shown here > Edit or Delete.

-To delete all comments on a post you own, next to the number of comments, click More Image shown here > Delete all.
+To delete all comments on a post that you own, next to the number of comments, click Image shown here > Delete all.

-To format text, you can use keyboard shortcuts (such as Ctrl+B for bold, Ctrl+I for italics) or you can use markdown.
+To format text, you can use keyboard shortcuts (such as Ctrl+B for bold or Ctrl+I for italics) or you can use markdown syntax.

 To see how many user comments are on a post, in a post summary, a number appears beside the Comments icon Image shown here.

-By default, you get a notification in these situations:
+By default, you get a notification in the following situations:

 Share a Post